Should I call a decorator to paint the house?

 It’s easy to pay out far more than you planned for DIY and for tradespeople and running out of money can seriously impede your ability to carry on with the jobs in hand!

-There are various companies, such as Never Paint Again UK, who work out a fixed price cost and not an estimate, so often getting one of these jobs done is far better and cheaper than a rough guess form your builder which can be wildly inaccurate!
+There are various companies, such as Never Paint Again UK, who work out a fixed price cost for house painting and not an estimate, so often getting one of these jobs done is far better and cheaper than a rough guess form your builder which can be wildly inaccurate!

 We like a site we found over at http://www.checkyourprice.co.uk which has various sections that guide you through how much to expect to pay for work, and our own experience is, add a THIRD on to any home decoration or improvement budget as a buffer, just in case!